 Take a cab or minibus from Kings Square to Fort St. Catherine, an impressive stronghold and museum overlooking Achilles Bay.
 Settle there or beach it further down the coast at Tobacco Bay.
 The latter is a laid-back spot, made remarkable with its unique limestone rock formations and coral reef, popular with snorkellers.
 The terrace serves frozen cocktails and beach snacks to an island soundtrack.
 It’s an easy place to spend an hour or two.

-With an afternoon departure, there’s plenty of time for a morning excursion.
+With an afternoon departure, there’s plenty of time for a morning excursion, so stretch out the final hours of your Bermuda cruise itinerary accordingly.
 Take the 20-minute ferry to the City of Hamilton, the island’s business centre and capital.The loop around Front Street to Queen Street to Reid Street forms the main shopping route for your island souvenirs.
 Grab a coffee at Rock Island that's made from beans roasted in-house and freshly baked pastries before browsing the shops.
 Discover classic Bermuda style at The English Sports Shop, vivid t-shirts at Flying Colours, hand-painted ceramics and glassware at The Island Shop and a pink-sand charm from Alexandra Mosher Studio’s flagship boutique.